 Where is the “Innovation Academy“?

-The Innovation Academy will be held during ICPIC 2013 in Geneva and will be clearly identified in the Program.
+The Innovation Academy will be held during ICPIC 2011 in Geneva and will be clearly identified in the Program.
 A separate category for the abstract presentations will be provided with details given for the content and attributes to be classified asa participating abstract in this category.
 When will the Innovation Academy be held?
-The “Innovation Academy “ will be held over separate sessions which will include dedicated Poster and Oral presentations, a Symposium which will include speakers from medicine, biomedical engineering, business and technology transfer organizations and a final Awards Ceremony at the closure of the ICPIC Meeting.
+The “Innovation Academy “ will be held over separate sessions which will include dedicated Poster and Oral presentations, a Symposium which will include speakers from medicine, biomedical engineering, business and technology transfer organizations and a final Awards Ceremony at the cloture of the ICPIC Meeting.

 Who may participate?

 The Innovation Academy Symposium is open to all participants to the meeting.
 Investigators who wish to include their abstracts in the Innovation Academy session for oral/poster presentation and compete for the “Innovation Awards of Excellence” must clearly identify the stream (“14.
 Category innovation”) – to which they are applying and be prepared for judging by members of the Expert International Jury of the Academy and be prepared to attend the Award Ceremony.

 How will abstracts be submitted and adjudicated for the Innovation Academy?

 Abstract Submissions to the Innovation Academy

 The format will be identical to the standard submission process but they must be clearly delineated as belonging to the category of the “Innovation Academy”